| |

 Tips

-• Quality of ingredients: Use good quality Prosecco and elderflower syrup for the best taste.
+• Use good quality Prosecco and elderflower syrup for the best taste.
 The better the ingredients, the better the drink.

-• Size matters: If you only make a few Hugos and don’t want to buy a big bottle of Prosecco, they sell them in small sizes.
+• If you only make a few Hugos and don’t want to buy a big bottle of Prosecco, they sell them in small sizes.

-• Elderflower liqueur: Even though this drink was first made with elderflower syrup, I find it too sweet.
+• Although this drink was originally made with elderflower syrup, I find it too sweet.
 So, I use elderflower liqueur to lessen the sugar and for its unique and delicious taste.
-The difference between the liqueur and syrup or elderflower cordial is the syrup and cordial don’t have alcohol in them.
+The difference between the liqueur and syrup or elderflower cordial is that the syrup and cordial don’t have alcohol in them.

-• Garnish Variations: While lime slices and a sprig mint are traditional, you can experiment with other garnishes like cucumber slices or fresh berries for a different twist.
+• While lime slices and a sprig mint are traditional, you can experiment with other garnishes like cucumber slices or fresh berries for a different twist.

 How to make a Hugo spritz cocktail